Inadvertent is muckraking.

 Why pay to subscribe to this work?

 Simple: keep the powerful honest.
-Your paid subscriptions support muckraking journalism: digging through records at courthouses, looking through databases, filing (and keeping up with) public records requests, traveling to meet sources in person, photographing and filming.
+Your paid subscriptions support muckraking, gumshoeing, watchdogging investigative journalism: digging through records at courthouses, looking through databases, filing (and keeping up with) public records requests, traveling to meet sources in person, photographing, filming, and all of the administrative work it takes to keep a journalism outlet going.

-If you value government transparency, local journalism, public records, press freedom, become a paid subscriber.
-Your support directly translates into high-quality reporting on stories that legacy media will not touch or will not get to the core of.
+If you value government transparency, local journalism, access to public records, and press freedom, your paid subscription will directly support making this work sustainable at a time when journalism is facing an existential crisis.
+Your money will fund high-quality reporting on stories that legacy media will not touch or will not get to the core of.

 Every paid subscription ensures this type of reporting continues.

 Want to just leave a one-time tip?
-Throw it in this tip-jar: ko-fi.com/inadvertent
+Throw it in this tip jar (The cost of a full year will also get you the merch.): ko-fi.com/inadvertent

 Editorial Independence